Price of Anarchy for Greedy Auctions: Preliminaries

 \subsection{Greedy Allocation Rules}

 We describe a special type of allocation rule, which we will refer to as a \emph{greedy allocation rule}.
-These are motivated by the monotone greedy algorithms of Mu'alem and Nisan \cite{MN-08}, extended to be adaptive.
+These are motivated by the priority framework in Borodin, Nielsen and Rackoff \cite{BNR-02} and the monotone greedy algorithms of Mu'alem and Nisan \cite{MN-08}, extended to be adaptive as in Borodin and Lucier \cite{BL-10b}.
 We begin with some definitions.
-A \emph{partial allocation profile} is a sequence of allocations, one for each $i$ in some subset $S$ of $[n]$.
+A \emph{partial allocation profile} for agents $N \subseteq [n]$ is an allocation profile $\allocs$ with $\alloci = \emptyset$ for all $i \not\in N$.
 A partial allocation profile is \emph{feasible} if there is some feasible allocation profile that extends it.
-Given a partial allocation profile for subset $S$, some $i \not\in S$, and allocation $\balloci$, we say $\balloci$ is a \emph{feasible allocation for $i$ given $S$} if the partial allocation remains feasible when $\balloci$ is added to it.
+Given a partial allocation profile $\allocs$ for subset $N$, some $i \not\in N$, and allocation $y \subseteq M$, we say $y$ is a \emph{feasible allocation for $i$ given $N$} if the partial allocation remains feasible when we set $\alloci = y$.